Find Affordable College Courses

 Read More…

-A rank of #2 on this year’s list means Northwest-Shoals Community College is a great place for human development and family studies students working on their associate degree.
-Located in the small city of Muscle Shoals, NW-SCC is a public school with a small student population.
+A rank of #5 on this year’s list means Southern Union State Community College is a great place for human development and family studies students working on their associate degree.
+Located in the remote area of Wadley, Southern Union State Community College is a public college with a small student population.

 Bishop State Community College ranked #6 on this year’s Most Popular Child Development & Family Studies Associate Degree Schools in Alabama list.
-Bishop State Community College is a small public school located in the city of Mobile.
+Bishop State Community College is a small public school located in the medium-sized city of Mobile.

 Of the 12 students majoring in human development at Trenholm State, 25% are male and 75% are female.